nmagal/nmagal.github.io/index.md

 ---
 ### Resnet34 Reimplementation

 In this project I reimplement Resent34.
 Residual blocks are implemented, and the model is tested on both image classification and face verification.
-Face verification is performed by using the image pair distance of embeddings created by using the created Resnet34 trained on image classification.
+Face verification is performed by using the image pair distance of embeddings created by using Resnet34 trained on image classification.

 [View Code Here](https://github.com/nmagal/Assignments/tree/master/Intro%20to%20Deep%20Learning/pytorch/resnet)